wp-plugins/mrw-web-design-simple-tinymce/readme.txt

 == Installation ==

 1. Upload `/mrwweb-simple-tinymce/` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the "Plugins" menu in WordPress
+1. Write away, right away!

+\- OR -

+1. From your WordPress site's dashboard, go to Plugins > Add New.
+1. Search for "MRW Web Design Simple TinyMCE."
+1. The plugin should be the first result.
+Click "Install."
+1. Allow the plugin to install, then click "Activate."
+1. Write away, right away!

 == Frequently Asked Questions ==

-None yet.
-Will add as questions are asked.
+= I need the "Insert More Tag" button back.
+How do I do that? =

+This is the one button that might be legitimately missing from this plugin, though I find it's rarely used.
+If you need it, use the following snippet in your theme's `functions.php` file.
+(Since the More Tag is used by a theme, the `functions.php` files is a good place for it.)

+`
+/* Add "Insert More Tag" Button in Text Editor */ add_filter( 'mce_buttons', 'mrw_more_tag_button' );
+function mrw_more_tag_button( $buttons ) {
+    array_splice($buttons, -4, 0, 'wp_more');
+    return $buttons;
+}
+`

+== Notes ==

+* The plugin requires WordPress 4.1+ because of the new Distraction Free Writing Mode.
+The plugin should otherwise work well in WordPress 3.9+.
+The plugin will not work in any earlier versions.

 == Screenshots ==

 1. The editor in all its minimal glory.
 This shows the default set of buttons and styles.

-2. "Link Button" is an example of a text style that can be added with the `mrw_mce_text_style` filter.
+2. "Link Button" is an example of a text style that can be added with the [`mrw_mce_text_style` filter](https://gist.github.com/mrwweb/9937127#file-mrw-tinymce-filter-example-php).
 In this example, it's grayed-out by default since it can only be applied to links!

 == Changelog ==
 = 1.0.4 (Feb 6, 2015) =
 * Cleaned up and submitted to the repository.
 * Renamed "MRW Web Design Simple TinyMCE"
 * New readme, screenshots, etc.
+* Feb 12, 2015: No version update, but revised screenshots and improved readme.

 = 1.0.3 (Jan 5, 2015) =
 * Change "fullscreen" to "dfw" for Distraction Free Writing Mode support in 4.1.